 What exactly does that mean?

-Content marketing is the act of publishing content to attract visitors with the purpose of converting those visitors into "leads" — in ordinary language, customers.
+Content marketing is the act of publishing content to attract visitors to your website.
+The purpose is to convert some of those visitors into customers.

 Businesses selling to other businesses (B2B) need information to make purchasing decisions.